puzzle/ops-techlab-rancher/labs/22_lifecyclerancher.md

 ## Lab 2.2: Lifecycle Kubernetes Cluster

 In this lab we are going to upgrade our recently created kubernetes cluster to a newer kubernetes version.
-See also the official [documentation](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/upgrading-kubernetes/) from Rancher.
+See also the official [documentation](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/upgrading-kubernetes/) from Rancher for more details.

 ## Upgrade Cluster